 Hospitals Try the private McCormick hospital, on Kaeo Nawarat Road (tel.
 05326-2200), out toward the Arcade Bus Terminal.
 The Ram and Lanna hospitals are also popular choices for expats.
 However, if you -- or especially your child -- fall seriously sick, it is essential that you head immediately to a more reliable and modern hospital in Bangkok, where physicians will offer better and more up-to-date diagnoses.

 Internet Most hotels and guesthouses provide Internet access, often free of charge.
-All around the city, there are numerous small, inexpensive cafes with service sometimes costing only 20B per hour.
-Starbucks offers Wi-Fi access at two convenient locations: on Chaiyaphum Road opposite Tha Pae Gate and at the Suriwong Hotel on Chang Klan.
-In the Night Bazaar area, try Click and Drink Internet Café, opposite the Royal Princess Hotel, at 147 Chang Klan Rd. (tel.
-05327-5333).
+Starbucks offers Wi-Fi access at half a dozen locations, including Chaiyaphum Road opposite Tha Pae Gate and at the Suriwong Hotel on Chang Klan, in the Night Bazaar area.

 Pharmacies There are dozens of pharmacies throughout the city; most are open daily 7am to midnight.
 Bring along any prescriptions that you need filled.